The Education and Culture Committee agreed to carry out an inquiry with the following remit:

 The Committee held an event on 17 June 2013 in the Scottish Parliament in order to gather input from a wide variety of individuals and groups with an interest in the inquiry.
 The event informed the Committee's subsequent questioning of the Minister for Children and Young People and the drafting of its final report.

-The main output of the event can be accessed here.
+Read the main output of the event

 The Committee published its interim report on 28 March 2013.